4 RV Basement Storage Solutions & Tips

 This makes life a lot easier because you simply pull on the handle and the whole shelf rolls out, giving you full access to everything you can fit in it.

-Obviously not all of them take up that much space, but it is definitely something to consider when looking into the cargo slide option.
+Not all of them take up that much space, but it is something to consider when looking into the cargo slide option.

 Something else to note is that you can buy these cargo slides separately and have them installed, or you can build your own sliding tray.
 If you’re handy with the tools, you may be able to come up with a design that maximizes your space and wastes as little as possible.